 Main drains – the connection between your home and the municipal sewer system (or your septic tank) – can get clogged for any number of reasons, including organic buildups, tree roots, and major damage to the main waste pipe.
 A clogged main drain is a plumbing emergency and a health hazard that must be cleared or repaired immediately.
 Generally, a problem in the home’s main drain requires special equipment to diagnose and correct the problem.
 If you suspect a problem in your main drain – indicated by sewage backflows into the home – call your municipality first.
 They will help you determine where the problem is located and who is responsible for fixing it.

-If the problem in your main drain is on your side of the line, contact us at Boston Standard Plumbing.
+If the problem in your main drain is on your side of the line, contact Boston Standard Plumbing.
 We can assist with backflow testing, sewer cleaning, installation of new plumbing and fixtures, leak repairs and clog removal.

 Depending upon the material your drainpipes are made from, a drain can also become clogged from a buildup of minerals in the pipe.
 This buildup normally takes years to occur.
 Pipes can also become corroded, and debris from corrosion can also clog the drain.
 You may be able to clear mineralization from pipes, but corroded pipes cannot be cleaned or repaired and must be replaced.